-You must request citizenship in the country of you residence.
-If you live outside Croatia, you must file your application to request citizenship at the closest Croatian consulate or embassy to your residence.
+You must register for citizenship in the country of your residence.
+If you live outside Croatia, you must file your application to register citizenship at the closest Croatian consulate or embassy to your residence.

-If you live within Croatia, then you can request your citizenship at the closest administrative police station to you.
+If you live within Croatia, then you can register your citizenship at the closest administrative police station to you.

 Take the entire application with all required attachments and submit it in person.
 While it will not take nearly as long as an application for citizenship, it will take some time.